2025 SIPFF 11.6(Thu.) ~ 11.12(Wed.)

 Kyu Choi Artistic director of Seoul Performing Arts Festival

-PARK Sungho Programmer of the Busan International Film Festival
+PARK Sungho Programmer, Busan International Film Festival

-Michelle Son President of M-Line Distribution
+Michelle Son President, M-Line Distribution

-KIM Kyu Jin Author
+KIM Kyu-jin Author

 Advisory Committee

-International Film Festival).
-While working at Bom Film Productions, they produced Hong Sang-soo's <Night and Day>.
-After serving as a programmer and chief programmer at the Bucheon International Fantastic Film Festival for 12 years, they were appointed the chair of the Asian Contents & Film Market (ACFM) in March 2024.
+While at Bom Film Productions, he produced Night and Day by director Hong Sang-soo.
+He also served as programmer and later chief programmer at the Bucheon International Fantastic Film Festival for 12 years.
+In March 2024, he was appointed Chairperson of the Asian Contents & Film Market (ACFM) at the Busan International Film Festival.

-KIM Young-woo Programmer of the Seoul Independent Film Festival
+KIM Young-woo Programmer, Seoul Independent Film Festival

 Hope and Law (Korean Lawyers for Public Interest and Human Rights)